Boris Shlapak

-Boris Shlapak is an American former professional football player who was a placekicker for one season with the Baltimore Colts of the National Football League (NFL).
-He had no field goals in eight attempts, the most attempts in NFL history without successfully kicking a field goal.
+Ian Stone (born Boris Vladimir Shlapak, May 18, 1950) is an American former professional football player who was a placekicker for one season with the Baltimore Colts of the National Football League (NFL).
+He did not make a successful field goal in the NFL on eight attempts, the most attempts in NFL history without successfully kicking a field goal.

-As a free agent, he kicked two field goals for the Buffalo Bills in the 1974 Pro Football Hall of Fame Game in Canton, Ohio.
+American football career

+College career

 Shlapak spent his freshman year of college at Drake University before transferring to Michigan State University.

+Professional career

+Baltimore Colts

+Shlapak was signed as an undrafted free agent by the Baltimore Colts in 1972.
+In the eight games he played for the team, he made all four of his extra point attempts, and attempted eight field goals, but he missed every single one.
+In total, he accounted for four points.

+Buffalo Bills

+He signed with the Buffalo Bills in 1974 and kicked two field goals for the Buffalo Bills in the Pro Football Hall of Fame Game.

+Soccer career

-He also played soccer professionally in the North American Soccer League for the Chicago Sting after changing his name to Ian Stone.
+Shlapak also played soccer professionally in the North American Soccer League for the Chicago Sting after changing his name to Ian Stone.
 He played in one league match and several friendlies for the Sting in 1975.